nonst0penergy/elksource/README.md

 - puppet apply C:\elksource\manifests\jdk_install.pp

-3. After Java install you need to reboot your system.
+5. After Java install you need to reboot your system.

 ELK install

-1. If you didnt use this jdk_install.pp with Java installation, then run:
+1. If you didnt use this jdk_install.pp with Java installation, then run command below with Puppet Command Promt:

   puppet apply Path:\manifests\jdk_install.pp